HDR Photography iphone

 Put another way — it measures the light intensities from the highlights to the shadows.

-Yes, we agree that HDR’s meaning sounds complicated initially, but don’t worry!
+We agree that HDR’s meaning sounds complicated initially, but don’t worry!

 Why Use HDR on iPhone?